Strawberry Pie

 By: Aimee

-This delicious Strawberry Pie is packed with fresh picked strawberries and sweet flavor.
+This delicious Strawberry Pie recipe is packed with fresh picked strawberries and sweet flavor.
 A flaky pie crust, berries, gelatin, and whipped cream combine to create the ultimate summer dessert.

 Prep Time: 10 minutes